 Warning : Before making any changes in your computer, I suggest you to create a System Restore point so that you can restore back your computer to previous working stat if something goes wrong.

-Use System Restore: If the system recently started blue-screening, use System Restore to roll its system software or drivers back to a previous state.
-If this works, you’ll know that it’s likely a software problem.
+If the system recently started blue-screening, use System Restore to roll its system software or drivers back to a previous state.
+Suppose if this works, you’ll know that it’s likely a software problem.
 If not, go to next steps.

 In case if the computer is still rebooting or blue screening in safe mode as well.
 We can consider that the issue is with hardware up to 70%.
 But still we recommend performing below steps.